219124701/HTML-week1/README.md

 ARIA ROLES - it is an atribute that can be added to html elements to convey the right message about the content's meaning , it plays a role when we want to provide essential information to screen readers and magnifiers to ensure the web is fully accessible.

 FORMATING HTML -it referes to the way text is displayed on a web page , comments are inserted by putting tags at the start and at the end we use elements greater and less pre , code tags or tags with text area also if you are modifying the whitespace handling with CSS then extra spaces can matter
-UNUSUAL
+UNUSUAL CHARECTERS - symbols are important charecters on html